ibis-hdl/compiler/Readme.md

 - Add TestCase for assertion_statement, assertion self is tested already.
 It appends only "label: .... ;" to the tests.

-- testsuite's testing_parser may setup on error a message with "Unparsed input left ...", which goes to the parser::error_handler, which renders this as "Parse ERROR: ..."
-  This isn't the error message intended to display.
-Note: changing this results into failed failure tests due to changes messages!

 - Make Tests to check expectation points for ';'

 - Check [**Splitting Boost.Spirit.X3 parsers into several TUs**](